TayneB/Yetan-Chatbot-TayneB/Submission/planning/problem.md

 Output: The strumming can definitely get irritating.
 Perhaps serving a divine purpose for the good of all would suit youu?
 Input: no
 Output: If not serving a higher purpose, maybe taking power from a lower place and entering into a pact with a powerful entity could entice you?

+## t19
+Input: George
+Output: Well met, George, I am here to help you decide your destiny within the world of Faerun or beyond.
+Are you familiar with Dungeons and Dragons 5th edition?
+Input: yes
+Output: Then we shall begin.
+Steel or magic?
+Input: steel
+Output: Do you like the vast wilds and hiking?
+Input: no
+Output: Perhaps you find intrigue in the creation of magic devices and arcane-technology.
+Input: no
+Output: Does breaking stuff, getting mad, and being indestructible appeal?
+Input: yes
+Output: The barbarian is unmatched in how durable they are.
+Prone to surviving meteors being dropped on their heads, which is then followed by them picking the meteor up and beating whatever threw it at them into a bloody mess.